Size

 Trigger the listener manually

-This example shows how to listen for the 'mousemove'
+This example shows how to listen for the 'mousemove' & 'mouseup' global events only after the 'mousedown' event has occurred.

 API Reference